ropfuscator/ropfuscator/README.md

 We combine the following obfuscation layers to achieve robust obfuscation against several attacks.

 - ROP Transformation
-    - Convert each instruction into one or more ROP gadgets, and translate the entire code to ROP chains.
+    - Algorithm: Convert each instruction into one or more ROP gadgets, and translate the entire code to ROP chains.
+    - Robustness: This transformation obviously make it hard for normal disassemblers and decompilers to recover the original code.
+    - Weakness: There are several techniques proposed to reverse ROP chains, and ROP transformation itself does not provide any protection to those techniques.
 - Opaque Predicate Insertion
-    - Translate ROP gadget address(es) into opaque constants.
+    - Algorithm: Translate ROP gadget address(es) and stack pushed values into opaque constants, which are composition of multiple opaque predicates.
+    - Robustness: Opaque constants make it hard to statically infer transformed values, i.e., ROP gadget addresses and stack based values.
+Therefore, it breaks static analysis to detect ROP gadgets and reverse them into original instructions.
+Also, input to opaque predicate implementation is crafted to include user-supplied values (only known at runtime), which makes DSE diverge when it tries to resolve execution paths.
+    - Weakness: Though it is resistant to DSE, it is not robust against instruction tracing based reversing techniques.
 - Instruction Hiding
-    - Hide some of the instructions within the opaque predicate implementation so that it cannot be identified easily.
+    - Instead of applying ROP transformation to all instructions, pick up some original instructions before ROP transformation and interleave them with the opaque predicate instructions.
+    - Robustness: This will make some of the original instructions hard to be identified in the execution trace, as they are hidden in large opaque predicate execution trace.
+Decompiler's output would be corrupted even if a small part of the instruction trace is not available.
+    - Weakness: Non-hidden instructions can be revealed in instruction trace, and the protection is not complete.
+Hidden instructions are not protected by ROP or opaque predicate and may be easier to be analyzed.

 ## Robustness and Performance Overhead